emersonsiega/financial_wellness/README.md

 Run the app as any regular Flutter app.

+## Project structure

+This project follows the official [Flutter Architecture Guide](https://docs.flutter.dev/app-architecture/guide).
+As it's a small project, only two layers were necessary: `domain` and `presentation`.

+#### Domain layer

+Holds the Entites and Use Cases.
+It's where all the important application rules and business rules are implemented.

+Entities are the backbone of our application.
+The UI will always use them, so keep it simple.

+#### Presentation

+This layer is responsible for centralize all the user interface related content, such as theme, colors, typography, icons, custom widgets and the views.

 ## Design system

 The app design system follows the Figma prototype definitions, using its colors, text styles and assets.